-- Poorly Packaged ~ The packages are not air tight, at least in my experience.
-I can’t imagine these would hold up to long term storage.
+- Poorly Packaged ~ The packages are not air-tight, at least in my experience.
+I can’t imagine these would hold up to long-term storage.

 What’s Included in a 4Patriots Survival Food Kit?

-They have a variety of survival food kits, all labeled for different a duration.
+They have a variety of survival food kits, all labeled for a different duration.
 The exact contents of the kit will vary, and they’re explicit about that.
 Since they’re sourcing survival food, not producing it, the kits will contain a mix from a variety of producers.
 Most of it will be re-packed in 4Patriots pouches, but not all.

 There’s even a leaflet disclaimer in their kit that says, “In the interest of expediting your order, some food may not be packaged in our standard 4Patriots branded pouches.
 Printing takes time, and we thought it best to get you your food as soon as possible, without waiting for a pretty pouch.”
 That’s a nice way of saying we didn’t have time to re-pack it, and we’re branding food under our label from a variety of sources.